projectacrn/acrn-hypervisor/doc/developer-guides/hld/system-timer-hld.rst

 RTC emulation
 =============

-ACRN supports RTC (Real-Time Clock) that can only be accessed through I/O ports (0x70 and 0x71).
+ACRN supports RTC (real-time clock) that can only be accessed through I/O ports (0x70 and 0x71).

 0x70 is used to access CMOS address register and 0x71 is used to access